 His mother is struggling.
 She has three young children to care for – and she is completely on her own.
 Leo’s youngest brother was born with health problems that require frequent medical care and hospitalization.
 The middle brother has mental health issues that require his mother’s constant supervision.

 Leo feels alone.
-His father is gone; his mother often does not have the capacity to devote the time and attention a young boy needs.
+His father is gone and his mother often does not have the capacity to devote the time and attention a young boy needs.
 He is bullied at school and he cries a lot.
 He is often not clean and his classmates tease him.

 Despite his young age, Leo has been hospitalized for depression and mental health issues.

 The Center for Children’s Advocacy was appointed by the court to represent Leo when the Department of Children and Families received a report of neglect from Leo’s school.
 Recently, Leo was hospitalized again for suicidal thoughts.
 He was about to be discharged and sent home without any support services in place.
 How would Leo’s depression progress?
 Who would work with him and talk with him and care for him?
 How would he get to school and who would look out for him when he got there?
-Who could communicate with Leo’s mother to help her understand Leo’s needs?
+Who could communicate with Leo’s mother to help her understand his needs?

-The Center intervened, placing an emergency call to administrators at one of Connecticut’s outpatient mental health agencies.
-We are fortunate to have relationships with agencies that provide services for Connecticut’s most vulnerable children, and we were able to secure community-based therapy and intervention for the family.
-We called the Department of Children and Families to help Leo’s mother secure a bus pass to make it easier for him to get to school.
+CCA intervened, placing an emergency call to administrators at one of Connecticut’s outpatient mental health agencies.
+We are fortunate to have relationships with agencies that provide services for very vulnerable children, and were able to secure community-based therapy and intervention for the family.
+We called the Department of Children and Families to ask their help so Leo’s mother could secure a bus pass to make it easier for him to get to school.
 When they turned us down, we got a court order to secure the pass.